Expectations Tour

-The Expectations Tour is Hayley Kiyoko's fourth headlining tour in support of her first studio album Expectations.
-The tour began in San Diego on April 11, 2018, and was set to conclude in Iceland on November 7, 2018.
+The Expectations Tour was Hayley Kiyoko's fourth headlining tour in support of her first studio album, Expectations (2018).
+The tour began in San Diego on April 11, 2018, and concluded in Madrid on March 3, 2019.
 Jess Kent and Naaz performed as opening acts.

 Critical reception

 Billboard praised Kiyoko for her "strong vocals and beast dance moves."
 In addition, she was praised for her stage presence and candor about sexuality and identity.

 Setlist

 This set list is from the concert on June 5, 2018, in Cleveland, Ohio.
 It is not intended to represent all shows from the tour.